 A cloud monitoring strategy for SaaS vs. PaaS

-Because infrastructure has historically driven many IT monitoring strategies, metrics around CPU and memory usage were a main focus.
+Because infrastructure has historically driven many IT monitoring strategies, metrics around CPU and usage were a main focus.
 These statistics, however, did not represent the user experience with applications.
 While these infrastructure metrics still have value, monitoring must be a top-down effort, starting with the application -- and cloud migration is an ideal time to make that shift.

 When it starts at the application layer, a cloud monitoring strategy shouldn't be all that different for SaaS vs. PaaS.
 The biggest difference is that SaaS applications typically have vendor-provided monitoring dashboards, which might have limited functionality.
 For example, sometimes these tools lack metrics for usage trends and response time.
 To rely solely on a SaaS provider to offer these metrics is to put all your eggs in a single basket.